DanielNunezAlvarez/opensky/README.md

 # opensky-challenge

-This project deploys a full-stack application that reads from the Opensky Network API and visualize it in a web user interface.
+This project deploys a full-stack application that reads data from the Opensky Network API and visualize it in a web user interface.

 ## Deploy with Docker